How To Build an Online Store in 2025: 8 Easy Steps

 Now that’s sorted, it’s time to start building your inventory.
 You need to consider these key points when uploading your products:

-• The category page items fit into that helps users find the product on your website
+- The category page that items fit into so users can easily find the product on your website

 6. Set Up Payment Options